Seahawks-Raiders at Wembley as Tottenham stadium isn’t ready

 Wembley will also stage the Oct.
 21 game between the Tennessee Titans and the Los Angeles Chargers, and the meeting between the Philadelphia Eagles and the Jacksonville Jaguars a week later.

-Tottenham’s 62,000-capacity venue is being built on the site of the now-demolished White Hart Lane stadium.

-It was designed with NFL-sized changing rooms and to ensure the grass soccer pitch can be retracted and kept under lights below the stands when the artificial surface is required for the NFL.
+Tottenham’s new stadium, which is built on the site of the now-demolished White Hart Lane stadium, was designed as much for soccer as American football.
+The grass soccer pitch can be retracted and kept under lights below the stands when the artificial surface is required for the NFL.
+The dressing rooms can also cope with NFL teams without adjustments.

-But the start of a 10-year contract for games at Tottenham has now been delayed.
+The NFL won’t say if the 10-year contract at Tottenham only officially starts when the stadium is ready to stage games.

 “We totally understand the issue,” Mark Waller, the NFL’s executive vice president of international, said.
 “We shall continue to work with them towards making our future games at Spurs a huge success.
 The new stadium will be an amazing venue for the NFL and we are very excited about our long-term partnership with Tottenham Hotspur.”

-Tottenham has been forced to continue playing home games at Wembley after its new stadium wasn’t ready for this month’s Premier League season start.
+Tottenham has been forced to continue playing home games at Wembley after its new home wasn’t ready for this month’s Premier League season start.

 “Urgent follow-up meetings with (construction firm) Mace and the trade contractors are now taking place,” the club said in a statement.
 “We are reviewing the situation and planned timetable to rectify and re-test, after which we shall be in a better position to outline a revised timetable.”